theredfoxfire/dev-ais-api/README.md

 ```

+In this repo I already set up exactly for ais-user-bundle so in other case if we prefer another AIS bundle please take attention to the following file `app/config/config.yml`, `app/config/routing.yml`, `app/config/security.yml`

 Ok, So everything is installed on our kit.
 To setting up the web service, first thing to do is

 update your parameters.yml setting up with your environment